cocos/cocos-docs/en/advanced-topics/jsb/JSB2.0-learning.md

 * `Object* getProto()`: Get the prototype of JS constructor installed, similar to `function Foo(){}` `Foo.prototype` in JS.
 * `const char* getName() const`: Get the class name which is also the name of JS constructor.

-**NOTE**

-You do not need to release memory manually after `se::Class` type is created, it will be automatically encapsulated layer.
+> **Note**: you do not need to release memory manually after `se::Class` type is created, it will be automatically encapsulated layer.

 You could look through the API documentation or code comments for more specific API instructions.